survivejs/site/pages/blog/155-uppy-interview.md

 Let's say you are building a CMS or a blog with an admin interface.
 It won't take long until you want to upload files to your service.
 There are standards for this, but eventually, you want to do something more complicated.

-That's where solutions like Uppy by [Artur Paikin](https://twitter.com/arturi) come in.
+That's where solutions like Uppy by [Artur Paikin](https://twitter.com/arturi) and the team come in.

 ## Can you tell a bit about yourself?